FortinetCloudCSE/k8s-201-workshop/content/09egresstraffic/Task9_1_Understanding_Egress_rules.md

 weight: 5
 ---

+### Purpose

+To stop malicious traffic from application POD to reach destination which is outside of Cluster, such as

+- Internet
+- VM such as Database VM in your VPC.

 ![imageegress](../images/egress.png)

-To configure egress with a containerized FortiOS using Multus CNI in Kubernetes, and ensure that the default route for outbound traffic goes through FortiOS, you need to follow these general steps:
+To configure egress with a containerized FortiOS using Multus CNI in Kubernetes, and ensure that the route for outbound traffic goes through FortiOS, you need to follow these general steps:

 Key Configurations:

-Multus Network Configuration: Define the network attachment definitions to enable multiple network interfaces on the pods.
-Default Route Setup: Ensure that the default route for egress traffic from the application pods is through the FortiOS container.
-FortiOS Egress Rules: Configure FortiOS to handle and secure outbound traffic from the Kubernetes pods.

-Configuration Details:
+- on cFOS

+ 1. add extra NIC into cFOS to receive traffic from application pod
+ 2. apply security profile on incoming traffic from application

+- on Application POD

+You have two ways to config static route on application POD

+Option 1.
+  1. add specfic static route on application pod to make interested destination to cFOS for inspection
+  2. the default route remain unchanged.

+Option 2.
+  1. change default route to cFOS
+  2. add specific route on application pod to make traffic to in-cluster destination bypass cFOS.

+For Option 1, we need add specifc static route in secondary CNI, this is done by create a net-attach-def for application POD.

+For Option 2, we need modify K8s Default CNI to make this happen. this is not always feasible as it depends on what CNI used for default CNI.

+In this workshop, we use Option 1.

+### Create application deployment  with NAD

 - Create namespace for application

 ```bash
 kubectl create namespace app-1
 ```
-- Create NAD - Net-Attach-DE for app-1
+- Create net-attach-def for app-1

-this nad config will insert a NIC to application pod. it also config a few static route point to cFOS
+this NAD define a subnet and IPAM pool for NIC to get ip address. it also defined a few static route with default gateway point to cFOS

 ```bash
 cat << EOF | tee > nad_10_1_200_1_1_1_1.yaml